pvonderlind/YOLO/README.md

 My motivation behind this project was to get a better understanding of how the loss function for the YOLO family of algorithm is designed and how they can be implemented in PyTorch efficiently.

+## Datasets

+For training, the 8- and 100-example versions of the COCO dataset, which is also used in YOLO_V1.